How to get your book reviewed by a book reviewer. For free.

 Find a review or article or something specific that you actually enjoyed about their site and mention it.
-It’ll show that you took the time to research them before approaching them and goes a long way in getting your email read.
+It’ll show that you took the time to research them before approaching them and this goes a long way in getting your email read.

 Then sell your book before you sell yourself.
 Say briefly what kind of book it is in a way that sounds fascinating.
 Then you can say something awesome about yourself and why you’re an author worth checking out.